-Therefore, LTE RIT meets network side energy efficiency requirement.
+Therefore, the LTE component RIT meets network side energy efficiency requirement.

 11.1.2.2.2.2 LTE UE side

 For LTE, DRX is supported for UE in both idle and connected modes.

 When DRX is used, the UE wakes up and receives PSS/SSS for synchronization, listens to PDCCH only on specific paging occasion defined in-terms of paging frame and subframe within period of NPC_RF radio frames defined by the DRX cycle (paging cycle) of the cell and performs RRM measurement.
 The UE can remain in sleep mode for remaining duration within DRX cycle.